 Neighbourhood centres has been identified as one of four key areas to encourage investment and job-generating development through strengthening complying development.

-The department has prepared an Explanation of Intended Effect (EIE) on ‘Building Business Back Better’ and proposes complying development policy reform to create stronger neighbourhood centres.
-Please visit the planning portal for more information and to provide feedback.
+We exhibited an Explanation of Intended Effect (EIE) on ‘Building Business Back Better’ proposing complying development policy reform to create stronger neighbourhood centres.
+Please visit the planning portal for more information.

 The department has developed a suite of tools to provide more information on exempt and complying development.